o-biotech/public-web-docs/docs/tutorials/emotibit-esp32-board.md

 ![Arduino Upload Complete](https://www.fathym.com/iot/img/screenshots/done-uploading.png)

-Your ESP32 should now be taking sensor readings, and sending the information up to OpenBiotech If you want to see a live view of your code running, click Tools -> Serial Monitor in the top toolbar.
+Your ESP32 should now be taking sensor readings, and sending the information up to OpenBiotech.
+If you want to see a live view of your code running, click Tools -> Serial Monitor in the top toolbar.
 You should be able to see your sensor readings every 30 seconds.
-In the Serial Monitor window, make sure that you have the baud rate set to "2000000"
+In the Serial Monitor window, make sure that you have the baud rate set to "2000000".

 Once you confirm that messages are sending correctly, you can now go to [OpenBiotech](https://www.openbiotech.co/dashboard/) and see your messages in real time.